 Before a lender can file a lawsuit against a borrower, it must send them an acceleration letter.
 This letter usually informs a borrower that they must repay the entire amount of a mortgage if the amount in arrears is not satisfied by a specified date.

 The lender is also required to send the borrower a special notice no less than 90 days in advance of filing a foreclosure summons and complaint.
 The notice is required to include a list of at least five nonprofit housing counseling agencies in the borrower’s vicinity.

 When the lender files their initial lawsuit, they will usually record a lis pendens, which is a notice of a pending legal action.
 The lis pendens becomes a lien on the property and provides notice of a foreclosure auction.

 The next step in the foreclosure process typically involves the lender filing an Affidavit of

 Service, Request for Judicial Intervention (RJI), and Attorney Affirmation with the

 court.
 A borrower then needs to file an answer to the summons and complaint with

 the court within 20 days of receipt when served in person, or within 30 days if the summons and complaint were sent by mail or delivered in another way.

-Can a Foreclosure Defense Lawyer Stop or Reverse a Foreclosure?
+Can a Foreclosure Defense Law Firm Help You Stop or Reverse a Foreclosure?